vovoka/GooglePlay-games-parser/README.md

 ### Other comments

 The application execution is well-logged.
-It might be helpful for debug or modification.
+It might be helpful for debuging or modification.